Ecological Risk Assessment

 it could be tested, just like Cheeech

-in a day or two.
-Then they are tested with standard EPA protocols.
-As for
+house and are delivered in a day or two.
+Then they are tested with standard

-- For human receptors, we do not want to hurt anybody.
+- For the human species, we do not want to hurt anybody.
 Now or ever.
-For animals
+For

-in an ecosystem, we can accept some mortality, as long as the population stays
+animals in an ecosystem, we can accept some mortality, as long as the population

-healthy.
-On a macroscale, the Fish and Game Department manages game populations
+stays healthy.
+On a macroscale, Fish and Game manages game populations this

-this way.
-For example, while for humans a one in one million or one in ten
+way.
+For example, while for humans a one is one million or one in ten thousand

-thousand chance of harm is acceptable to some.
-(Note this is computed harm,
+chance of harm is acceptable to some.
+(Note this is computed harm, it may

 That is, it will kill 10% of the animal species population.
 As long as the

-the population will spring back in a year or two, an LD 50 might be acceptable.
+PRP can demonstrate the population will spring back in a year or two, an LD